TNolan01/weather/README.md

 <img title="header" alt="image of web page header" src="readme/intro_box.png">
 <br>

-The index.html pages also contains a span element below the page logo, this displays the date and time for which the data displayed was last updated.
+The index.html page also contains a span element below the page logo, this displays the date and time for which the data displayed was last updated.
 This date and time are retrieved along with the weather data via the [getWeather.js](#getWeather) JavaScript.

 <img title="header" alt="image of web page header" src="readme/time_date.png">
 <br>